 Click on the link to access more information about the programs.

-Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) is a discretionary grant program designed to increase the number of low-income students who are prepared to enter and succeed in postsecondary education.
-GEAR UP provides six-year grants to states and partnerships to provide services at selected high schools.
+GEAR UP – Gaining Early Awareness and Readiness for Undergraduate Programs is a discretionary grant program designed to increase the number of low-income students who are prepared to enter and succeed in postsecondary education.
+The CRCC GEAR UP grant is currently servicing 9th and 10th grade students at 12 Neighborhood High Schools.

-Philadelphia Futures is a nonprofit organization that provides Philadelphia’s low-income, first-generation-to-college students with the tools, resources, and opportunities necessary for admission to and success in college.
+Philadelphia Futures – Philadelphia Futures is a nonprofit organization that provides Philadelphia’s low-income, first-generation-to-college students with the tools, resources and opportunities necessary for admission to and success in college.
 Philadelphia Futures also provides high schools with the Step Up To College Guide which is the premier college guidance resource for high school students and their families.

-Steppingstone Scholars, works with families and school partners, to provide rigorous educational programming and support for talented underserved students in the Philadelphia Region to achieve academic success, opportunity, and a college degree.
-Their services are currently being provided at the following schools: McMichael Promise Academy, Dunbar Promise Academy, and Tanner Duckrey School.
+Steppingstones Scholars – Steppingstone Scholars, works with families and school partners, to provide rigorous educational programming and support for talented underserved students in the Philadelphia Region to achieve academic success, opportunity, and a college degree.
+Their services are currently being provided at the following schools: McMichael Promise Academy, Dunbar Promise Academy and Tanner Duckrey School.

-The University of Pennsylvania High School Upward Bound Program is a college preparatory program designed to motivate and prepare students in the program for the successful pursuit of a four-year college education.
+Upward Bound at the University of Pennsylvania – The University of Pennsylvania High School Upward Bound Program is a college preparatory program designed to motivate and prepare students in the program for the successful pursuit of a four-year college education.
 The goal of the program is to increase the rate at which low-income, first-generation-to-college students enroll in and graduate from a college or university with a bachelor’s degree.
-In order to apply for this program, you must be entering the 9th or 10th grade at one of the following schools: Overbrook HS, Parkway-West HS, Sayre HS and West Philadelphia HS.
+In order to apply for this program you must be entering the 9th or 10th grade at one of the following schools: Overbrook HS, Parkway-West HS, Sayre HS and West Philadelphia HS.

-The Temple University Upward Bound Program will prepare Philadelphia Public and Charter High School students for admission to institutions for higher learning and success in the collegiate environment through intense academic enrichment, a summer college immersion experience, enhanced cognitive and critical thinking, and extensive interpersonal development through positive social interactions.
-Applicants must be current 8th, 9th or 10th-grade students attending a Philadelphia public or charter high school.
+Upward Bound at Temple University – The Temple University Upward Bound Program will prepare Philadelphia Public and Charter High School students for admission to institutions for higher learning and success in the collegiate environment through intense academic enrichment, a summer college immersion experience, enhanced cognitive and critical thinking, and extensive interpersonal development through positive social interactions.
+Applicants must be current 8th, 9th or 10th grade students attending a Philadelphia public or charter high school.

-The Harcum College Upward Bound Program is designed to help program participants overcome the educational, cultural and social barriers of society, and works to build and enhance the skills and motivation needed to enter and complete post-secondary education.
-In order to apply for this program, you must be a student at one of the following schools: John Bartram HS, Motivation HS and Communications and Technology HS.
+Upward Bound at Harcum College – The Harcum College Upward Bound Program is designed to help program participants overcome the educational, cultural and social barriers of society, and works to build and enhance the skills and motivation needed to enter and complete post-secondary education.
+In order to apply for this program you must be a student at one of the following schools: John Bartram HS, Motivation HS and Communications and Technology HS.